How to easily upload bat flight records to iNaturalist

 How to upload using Bat2iNat

-- Browse to select the wav files with your bat recordings (max size 10MB each)
+5. Browse to select up to ten .wav files of your bat recordings (max size 10MB each)

-- You can add a comment that will be added to the notes field in iNaturalist for all recordings uploaded.
-This could be things such as “Recorded by “your_username”“, or “Recorded along a mature mixed hedge near the river“
+7. You can add a comment that will be added to the notes field in iNaturalist for all recordings uploaded.
+This could be things such as “Recorded by “your_username”“, or “Recorded along a mature mixed hedge near the river

-- Once selected, hit Submit, and the magic happens.
+8. Once selected, hit Submit, and the magic happens.
 The files are uploaded, processed, and if successful, added as observations in iNaturalist.
+Duplicates are discarded.

 FAQ